benoitpas/aoc-2023/README.md

 ```
 As the 'two' could be replaced before the 'eight'.

-Also without the hint on reddit I think it would have taken me a long time to find that'sevenine' should be '79'.
+Also without the hint on reddit I think it would have taken me a long time to find that pattern like 'sevenine' should be '79'.